-Breeds like Pomeranians, Akitas, Australian Shepherds, Border Collies, Golden Retrievers and Bernese Mountain Dogs have specially formulated undercoats to help them stay warm in winter.
+Breeds like Pomeranians, Akitas, Australian Shepherds, Border Collies, Golden Retrievers, and Bernese Mountain Dogs have specially formulated undercoats to help them stay warm in winter.

-Shaving their fur gets rid of this short, woolly layer, but it also gets rid of the longer hairs that protect the skin from the sun’s rays, leaving them susceptible to overheating and sunburn.
-When the undercoat starts growing back in, it will grow in coarse and keep cool air from circulating through the coat.
+Shaving their fur gets rid of this short, woolly layer, but it also gets rid of the longer hairs that protect the skin from the sun's rays, leaving them susceptible to overheating and sunburn.
+When the undercoat starts growing back in, it will grow coarse and keep cool air from circulating through the coat.

 The best way to help these breeds keep cool is by lots of regular brushing to thin out the undercoat!

-Flat-faced breeds like Pugs, French Bulldogs, English Bulldogs, Boston Terriers are at higher risk because of their obstructed airways (large tongues and soft elongated soft palates).
+Flat-faced breeds like Pugs, French Bulldogs, English Bulldogs, and Boston Terriers are at higher risk because of their obstructed airways (large tongues and soft elongated soft palates).
 This makes it hard for them to lower their body temperature by panting, so they need extra attention on hot days to keep them from overheating.

-Keep these tips in mind and you and your pet will be cool and safe these hot and sunny months!
-If you have any questions about how to help keep your dog safe & happy during the hot summer season, give us a call and we’ll be happy to help!
+Keep these tips in mind and you and your pet will be cool and safe during these hot and sunny months!
+If you have any questions about how to help keep your dog safe & happy during the hot summer season, give us a call and we'll be happy to help!